-These .016” thick aluminum nameplate offer the greatest flexibility in nameplate design.
+These .016” thick aluminum nameplates offer the greatest flexibility in nameplate design.

-EZ-Peel Removable Labels allow the user to remove or reposition the label without leaving a sticky residue.
+EZ-Peel Removable Labels allow the user to remove or reposition the polyester barcode label without leaving a sticky residue.

-Metalcraft’s Removable Paint-Mask Barcode Labels have a unique one-time removable paint-mask designed to resist tough manufacturing environments and can withstand temperatures up to 250°F.
+Metalcraft’s Removable Paint-Mask Barcode Labels have a unique one-time removable paint-mask.

-An ideal solution for indoor asset tracking, “VALUMARK” Labels are an effective affordable identification solution.
+An ideal solution for indoor asset tracking, “VALUMARK” Labels are an effective and affordable identification solution.

-Metalcraft’s Foil 2D Dot is an ideal identification solution for small parts tracking - specializing in extreme conditions where abrasion and high temperatures may be an issue.
+Metalcraft’s Foil 2D Dot is an ideal identification solution for small parts tracking.

-Metalcrafts QuickTab Metal Asset Tag Dispenser is a revolutionary, patent-pending product designed to make metal nameplate application more efficient than any other product on the market.
+The QuickTab Metal Asset Tag Dispenser is our patented product that makes metal nameplate application more efficient.

-Metalcraft’s High Temperature Metal Barcode Nameplates can really take the heat.
-Made of durable anodized aluminum, these nameplates are ideal for applications with temperature requirements from 900°F - 1200°F.
+Metalcraft’s High Temperature Metal Barcode Nameplates are ideal for temperatures from 900°F - 1200°F.